FormidableLabs/spectacle/docs/content/props.md

 order: 3
 ---

-<a name="base-props"></a>

 # Base Props

 The following are a handful of standard base props many components consume.
-For a complete list of available components and the props they consume, please see our complete [API Reference](/docs/api-reference).
+For a complete list of available components and the props they consume, please see our complete [API Reference](./api-reference).

-<a name="transition-object"></a>

 ## Transition Object